It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 It’s important to realize here that if someone dislikes us, there is little that is our fault.
 We also shouldn’t spend a lot of time and energy worrying about changing their minds.

 However, it’s easy to fall into the habit of beating yourself up when these situations happen.
-We may come up with a plethora of (untrue) reasons that a person didn’t like us.
+We may come up with a plethora of (untrue) reasons why a person didn’t like us.
 Another name for this phenomenon is cognitive distortion.

 What is cognitive distortion?